tobimensch/preloadify/README.md

 a unpacking/run script at the beginning of the created binary, tar, optional compression, and patchelf.

+Preloadify goes so far as to include the ld.so in the created binary (which is a sort of self-contained package) in order to make absolutely sure that it will run on every Linux system with compatible processor architecture, in example all 64bit-x86 Linux systems.

 Dependencies:
 - docopt (pip3 install docopt)
 - patchelf